Ckhajira/firebase-database-authentication/README.md

    - INPUT: "Fill the email and password form"
    - OUTPUT: "User is directed to the choices page"

-2. Displays two buttons: button for MarketPlace and Button for Flickr Inspiration
+2. Displays three buttons: button for MarketPlace, Button for Flickr Inspiration and Button for saved Photos
    - INPUT: "Market Place Button or Flickr Button"
    - OUTPUT: "If Market Place Button":
    i) Displays a list view with the list of the paintings